sebspain/sebspain.github.io/_posts/2013-12-22-useful-commands-1.md

 ```

 ###Strip spaces
-Replaces spaces in filenames with underscores
+Replaces spaces in filenames with underscores for all files (non-hidden files) in the current directory

 ```{sh}
 #!/bin/bash